Skip to contents

 Details

-Use in combination with brand_off() to programmatically return the plotting device to its original state.
+Use in combination with brand_off() to restore the environment to its original state.

 References